 - showing diligence and good faith in marketing gas to existing and prospective consumers.

-LNG exporters are required to report on their efforts which are subject to independent review.
-Their obligations, progress in how they are being met and gas availability for local consumers will be transparent to the market.
+LNG exporters are required to report to the WA Government on compliance against their individual domestic gas obligations on an annual basis.
+The State may also assess compliance through independent expert review.
+The WA Government will make LNG exporters’ obligations, progress in how each obligation is being met and total gas availability for local consumers transparent to the market.

 LNG exporters may propose to offset their domestic gas commitments by supplying gas or other energy from alternative sources, rather than supplying gas from their LNG project.
 Offsets must provide a net addition to WA’s domestic energy supply.